Water Restoring — Water Damage Restoration

 We have successfully completed over 2949 frozen pipe and water damage restoration projects in Erie County, including multiple high-profile cases on the University at Buffalo campus.

-Our University at Buffalo water damage technicians hold IICRC Water Damage Restoration (WRT) certification — the industry standard for emergency water mitigation — along with Applied Structural Drying (ASD) and Applied Microbial Remediation (AMRT) credentials where the job demands them.
-We carry full general liability insurance, are licensed where New York requires contractor registration for restoration work, and document every job to standards that satisfy major insurance carriers.
+Our water damage technicians in University at Buffalo hold IICRC Water Damage Restoration (WRT) certification, the industry standard for emergency water mitigation.
+They also carry Applied Structural Drying (ASD) and Applied Microbial Remediation (AMRT) credentials when the job calls for them.
+We carry full general liability insurance.
+We are licensed wherever New York requires contractor registration for restoration work.
+And we document every job to standards that hold up under major insurance carrier review.

 New York Registrar of Contractors (NY ROC) CR-37 licensed plumbing contractor required for all pipe repair and replacement work in the state of New York.